adrianlzt/cerebro/programacion/ruby/bucles.md

   for n in a
 que
   a.each do |n|

-La difenrencia es que si a es nil el segundo dará error
+Hay que tener cuidado si la variable "a" es nil ya que dará un error. myArr.each { |item| p item } unless myArr.nil?

+a && a.each do |x|
+  puts x
+end

+a.each do |x|
+  puts x
+end unless a.nil?

 Para arrays también:
 a=[0,1,2]